huangsam/rustoku/README.md

 **Lightning-fast Sudoku solving and generation, crafted in Rust.**

-Rustoku is a highly optimized Sudoku puzzle solver and generator built with a focus on speed and efficiency.
+Rustoku is a highly optimized Sudoku puzzle solver and generator built with a focus on speed and clarity.
 It leverages [bitmasking] for constraint tracking and a backtracking algorithm with [MRV] for puzzle navigation.